 Rule #26: Don’t mix Action and Information scenes.
-Keep these two incompatible concepts separate.
+Keep these two incompatible concepts (relatively) separate.

-23. Dialog (Part 1): Writing Great Dialog: An Absolute Necessity.
+23. Dialogue (Part 1): Writing Great Dialogue: An Absolute Necessity.

-Rule #30: Create dialog that (like plotting) accomplishes one of three specific goals: 1) Sets a scene; 2) Develops a character or; 3) Moves the plot forward.
+Rule #30: Create dialogue that (like plotting) accomplishes one of three specific goals: 1) Sets a scene; 2) Develops a character or; 3) Moves the plot forward.

-24. Dialog (Part 2): Writing Great Dialog: Balancing reality and fiction.
+24. Dialogue (Part 2): Writing Great Dialogue: Balancing reality and fiction.

 Rule #39: Never reveal too much relevant information too quickly.

-Rule #39A: …but relevant or not, always keep dialog witty and interesting.
+Rule #39A: …but relevant or not, always keep dialogue witty and interesting.